NUCLEAR AND PARTICLE PHYSICS - 2022/3

 communication of scientific ideas

-An examination of 2 hr with 2 questions to be attempted from 3
+An examination of 2 hr with a compulsory section with shorter questions and a second section of longer questions with 2 questions to be attempted from 3

 marking the laboratory diary